ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/ubuntu-nginx.md

 find . -type d -exec chmod 755 {} \;
 ```

-**5.b.**  <b>Create the faveo.conf Virtualhost</b>
+**5.b.**  <b>Create the faveo.conf</b>

 Finally, configure Nginx site configuration file for Faveo.
 This file will control how users access Faveo content.
-Run the commands below to create a new configuration file called faveo
+Run the commands below to create a new configuration file faveo.conf
 ```
 nano /etc/nginx/sites-available/faveo.conf
 ```
 Then copy and paste the content below into the file and save it.
-Replace the highlighted line with your own domain name and directory root location.
+Replace the example.com line with your own domain name and directory root Path if faveo is installed in different path.
 ```
 server {
     listen 80;